jun-xiao-mainlinestem/2026base/doc/button_control.md

 *  If not in test mode, run custom piece of code for testing

 ## B
-*  Hold to brake drivetrain and show distance driven and heading
+*  Hold to brake drivetrain
-*  Toggle tank or arcade drive mode if the button is pressed immediately after running the program
+*  Show distance driven and heading
-*  Emergency stop during auton testing
+*  Abort any auto driving